bdelano/ftosupgrade/README.md

 <!-- /MDTOC -->
 ## Intallation
+*CAUTION: only admins need to do this, it should already be installed!*
 Its probably easiest to just install this in a virtual environment so as not to mess with the current modules
 * use a *nix* box, tested on ubuntu 16.4
 * create environment `virtualenv ftosupgrade`